sujinhhh/sujinhhh/README.md

 # 👐 Hi, My name is Sujin,

 ### 🔥 Thank you for visiting my Github Page
-### 🔥 I am passionate all things about programming and I am curruntly looking for a opportunity to show my passion   <hr>
+### 🔥 I am passionate all things about programming and I am curruntly looking for a opportunity to show my passion!  <hr>

 ## ☑️  Skills